 Additional details, highlighting the key purpose of various types of packaging are outlined below:

 Primary packaging, specifically glass and plastic container systems, plays a pivotal role in the protection of the therapy product contained within, from a number of environmental factors.
 Additionally, it is responsible for maintaining the stability of the product throughout its entire lifecycle.
 The container must be compatible with the manufacturing process of cell therapies.
-The below figure represents the three most common product containers specifically used for cell therapies.
+The below figure represents the three most common product containers specifically used in the cell therapy packaging market.

 Secondary packaging is used to protect the primary packaging and keep the label intact under critical environmental conditions.
 This type of packaging uses cartons and metal cassettes to cover cryopreserved vials and bags containing cell therapy products.
 Secondary packages are designed to fit into specific racking systems used in cell therapy liquid nitrogen (LN2) shipping containers.
 These LN2 packages have different neck diameters and payload volumes that vary according to suppliers.
-In addition, dry vapor shippers, Styrofoam boxes (specially designed for cell therapies), coolers are also used as secondary packaging solutions.
+In addition, dry vapor shippers, Styrofoam boxes (specially designed for cell therapies), coolers are also used in the secondary cell therapy packaging market.

 Process of packaging cell therapies is different from that of other biologics and small molecule therapeutics owing to the differences in their production, storage, shipping and end use.
 Some of the key factors to be considered during cell therapy packaging include:

-Cell therapy packaging companies face several challenges during packaging operations.
+Cell therapy packaging market stakeholders face several challenges during packaging operations.

 Given the complexities associated with handling of cell therapies, it has become imperative for cell therapy developers to outline a strategic plan for their packaging and transportation.
 Moreover, it is important to re-evaluate the packaging considerations for these personalized treatment options.
 Packaging should ensure the sterility and quality of cell therapies, while providing information on identity and, in certain cases, dosing instructions as well.
 Primary packaging, owing to the fact that it is in direct contact with the therapy, is considered to be critical for preservation of product stability, efficacy and safety.

 Further, in order to optimize drug-packaging compatibility, stakeholders in the pharmaceutical packaging industry have adopted a number of other flexible solutions to reduce overall cost and expedite time to market.
-In addition, several cell therapy developers have forged strategic agreements with stakeholders offering primary and secondary packaging services or products to ensure the integrity of the therapeutic intervention while storage / transport.
+In addition, several players engaged in the cell therapy packaging market have forged strategic agreements with stakeholders offering primary and secondary packaging services or products to ensure the integrity of the therapeutic intervention while storage / transport.
 The latter companies are steadily advancing their packaging technologies beyond the conventional packaging products to meet the demand for cold chain and cryogenic environment required to maintain the stability of these novel, state-of-the-art therapies.